johnhues/aether-game-utils/README.md

 cmake --build . --config Debug --target INSTALL
 ```
 If successful you should see the installed library files in `C:\Library\ae`.
 You can safely delete `C:\temp\aether-game-utils` without affecting the installed library.

+Optional: CMake can automatically locate aeLib with an environment variable.
+A new environment variable `CMAKE_PREFIX_PATH` can be added with the value `C:\Library\ae`.